 - Get Back in the Closet: The reason for the film's Development Hell.

 - Gossip Evolution: Done through Steven's lawyer joke — despite starting as an Evil Lawyer Joke, the punchline comes back as less funny, and then plain racist.

 - Hope Spot: Steven isn't dead from AIDS, and is about to free Phillip by posing as his lawyer again.
-Cue one of his old colleagues recognizing him as he's attending jury duty, resulting in Steve's lifetime sentence.
+Cue one of his old colleagues recognizing him as he's attending jury duty, resulting in Steve's life sentence.

 - Despite Steven being permanently incarcerated in real life, the movie has a brief pre-credits scene of Steven escaping again.

 - How We Got Here: The film starts with Steven lying in a hospital bed.
 The rest of the film, narrated by Steven, traces how he eventually ended up in that bed.

 - I Gave My Word: If you pay Clevon to play a song, he will play it.
 His word is his muthafuckin' bond, bitch.

 - Love at First Sight: Steven for Phillip.

 - MacGyvering: Steven can escape from prison with just about anything: magic markers, women's stretch pants, pain medication, pay phone handsets, you name it.